Murder of Tristan Brübach: Unidentified ponytailed man

 The prime suspect is a male aged between 20 and 30 with either a cleft lip or a large scar on his upper lip and of a generally unkempt appearance.
 This man was seen by several people, all of whom contributed to drawing up the composite sketch.
 The sketch was shared with law enforcement authorities worldwide, but no suspects matching the image have emerged.
 The first person to see the suspect on the day of the murder was a 12-year-old girl walking through the Liederbach Tunnel, where Brübach would later be murdered.
-The girl reported that she saw the man coming out from behind a bush.
+The girl reported that she saw the man at around 3:50 p.m., half an hour after the murder, coming out from behind a bush.
 He was wearing a hat, with a ponytail visibly dangling from the back of it.
-About a week later, a man turned up at the offices of a law firm and told a lawyer, "I've only just been released from prison and I've already screwed up."
-The lawyer directed the man to another law firm, which dealt with criminal law matters, but the man never went there.
+About a week later, a man turned up at the offices of a law firm and told a paralegal, "I've only just been released from prison and I've already screwed up."
+The employee directed the man to another law firm, which dealt with criminal law matters, but the man never went there.
 A week after this sighting, another witness – who gave Brübach private academic tuition – came forward.
 She stated that a few days before Brübach's murder, she had seen him in the company of a man who closely resembled the composite sketch.
 She was sure that she had seen this man more than once in the recent past.

+In 2008, two former employees of Justizvollzugsanstalt Höchst claimed that a man matching the composite sketch had served a prison sentence at the facility.
+Investigator Uwe Fey researched many of the inmate dossiers, but only had access to those who had already been released.
+Fey sent requests for prisoner files to all roughly 400 prisons and correctional facilities in Germany, but less than 80 sent back responses.

 The woman believed to have been the last person to see Brübach alive, at Bruno-Asch-Anlage, provided a description that differed from that of the ponytailed man.
 According to this witness, she was sitting on a park bench when Brübach, who was alone, sat down on the same bench and smoked a cigarette.
 The witness briefly engaged in small talk with Brübach before leaving the bench.
 After she had left, she turned around and saw two men sit down on the bench – one to Brübach's left and one to his right.
 Brübach was murdered between 10 and 25 minutes later, 500 metres away in the Liederbach Tunnel.